• About

 Localities

 Colton incorporates the suburbs of Adelaide Airport, Fulham, Fulham Gardens, Henley Beach, Henley Beach South, Kidman Park and West Beach.
-It also includes parts of the suburbs of Grange and Lockleys.
+It also includes parts of the suburbs of Grange, and Lockleys.

 History